Interior house painting cost 2026: $2-$6 per sq ft, $300-$1,000 per room real US prices | FacadeColorizer AI paint visualizer

 Can I paint my whole house for $2,000?

 Only DIY.
 A 1,500–2,000 sq ft home costs $800–$1,800 in materials and supplies if you do all the work yourself.
-A professional painter cannot deliver a full-house repaint for $2,000 in 2026 anywhere in the U.S. if someone quotes you that, expect to either (a) get a single-coat job or (b) be hit with surprise change-orders mid-project.
+A professional painter cannot deliver a full-house repaint for $2,000 anywhere in the U.S. in 2026, anyone quoting that is either single-coating or planning surprise change-orders.

 How long does interior painting take?

 A 2-person professional crew typically completes a 1,500 sq ft home interior in 3–5 days.
 A solo DIYer with weekend availability needs 3–6 weekends.
-Single rooms: pros knock out a bedroom in 1 day; DIY runs 8–14 hours including drying time.
+Single-room jobs: pros knock out a bedroom in 1 day; DIY runs 8–14 hours including drying time between coats.

 Do painters charge by square foot or by room?